Explore

 How to start a career in product management

-Often times, product managers start their careers within a different department and then shift into this role.
 If you are currently working on a different team and are interested in becoming a product manager, make your interest known and watch for opportunities.
 In your role now, do everything you can to learn about the product and your customers.
-Reach out to people in your network in similar positions who could serve as a mentor as you prepare for this new and exciting career.
+Likewise, reach out to people in your network in similar positions who could serve as a mentor as you prepare for a new role.

 Top